ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 ---

+### Q. Algorithms for clustering
+ - **K-Means** - For datasets having numerical variables
+ - **Hierarchical clustering**
+ - **K-Mode** - For datasets having categorical variables
+ - **k-Prototype** - It combines the k-modes and k-means algorithms and is able to cluster mixed numerical and categorical variables
+ - **PAM (Partitioning Around Medoids) or K-Medoids** - For datasets having both numerical and categorical variables

+---

 ### Q. How to find optimal value of k (or number of clusters) in clustering
  - Elbow method
  - Silhouette coefficient